lemocla/Codzilla/documentation/features.md

       Each event will display a button inviting the user to attend the event and a star for the user to mark his interest in the event.
 The user can simply click on attend to attend the event and the button will change to attending.
 In a similar way, the user can just click on the star to bookmark the event.
 Once clicked, both buttons will turn blue.

-      When clicking on attend or bookmark, if a user is not signed-in/registered a modal window will open prompting him to do so.
+      When clicking on "attend" or bookmark, if a user is not signed-in/registered a modal window will open prompting them to do so.

       If the logged in user is the owner of the event, buttons for editing and cancelling the event will be displayed.

-       > As a meetup participant, I want to easily join an event so that I can start meeting other users
+       > As a meetup participant, I want to easily join an event so that I can start meeting other users.
-       > As a meetup participant, I want to cancel my participation to an event
+       > As a meetup participant, I want to cancel my participation to an event.
-       > As a frequent user, I want to be able to edit an event so that I can reschedule or update details about the event
+       > As a frequent user, I want to be able to edit an event so that I can reschedule or update details about the event.
-       > As a frequent user, I want to be able to cancel an event so that attendees can get notified of the cancellation
+       > As a frequent user, I want to be able to cancel an event so that attendees can get notified of the cancellation.

     - ### **Homepage**

       The homepage features a search functionality that displays results in the ‘browse all groups and events’ page.

-      The homepage also features sections  ‘about us’ as well as a section displaying upcoming events and a section explaining how to use the website, giving the user a good and an engaging overview of what the website is about.
+      The homepage also features sections  ‘about us’ as well as a section displaying upcoming events and a section explaining how to use the website, giving the user a good and engaging overview of what the website is about.

       > As a new user, I want to search events without having to register so that I can assess if this website is for me
       > As a new user, I want to read about how to use this website so that I can make the most of the features on offer.